jnk0le/random/pipeline cycle test/README.md

 `it` instruction perform actual predication (no branching, "wastes" execution slots instead)\
 Predicated out instruction cause less stalls due to operand contention, than when allowed to retire. (stalls are still being measured)\
-`it` intruction can onsume flags in 0 cycles, however it is recommended to keep 1-2 cycle clearance as it cannot immediately consume flags from EX4 ALU or EX3 shifts (same or previous cycle)
+`it` intruction can onsume flags in 0 cycles, however it is recommended to keep 1-2 cycle clearance as it cannot immediately consume flags from EX4 ALU or shifts in younger op previous cycle etc.

 ### HW loop (`WLS`/`LE`)